robertbraeutigam/scan/README.md

 target keys is a wildcard query, which means *all* devices in the local network must respond.

+The query Id is a strictly increasing number for each query.

+The query may be repeated at most 5 times, with a random interval between 1-2 seconds, or until all queried static keys receive an answer.

 Note that wildcard queries may or may not return all devices depending on online/offline status, or network topology.

+Note also that the number of bytes is redundant for a UDP packet, but is listed nevertheless to be compatible with the message format on the TCP port.

-All devices must be subscribed to the above multicast address and must reply when they are a target of a query with a UDP reply.
-Contents as follows:
+All devices must be subscribed to the above multicast address and must reply when they are a target of a query, unless they already answered the given Query Id.
+The reply must be sent as a TCP/IP answer, not a UDP one.
+With the message format:
-* 02 (fixed byte)
+* 34 (fixed byte)
+* Number of bytes following (2 bytes)
 * Static keys...
 (32 bytes each)

-This reply tells the requester that these static keys are reachable at the address this UDP Packet is from.
+This reply tells the requester that these static keys are reachable at the address this connection is from.
 A device, such as a gateway, may represent multiple devices on the local network, that is why multiple static keys may reside at the same IP address.

-If the number of static keys in the response exceed 100, the responding device must repeat this UDP reply message until all known static keys are sent.
+The responder may repeat the frame as many times as necessary and then must close the connection immediately.

 #### Non-local Networks, NAT or Firewalled Networks